mlragland/Full-Stack-Todo-List-Application-Heroku-Deployment/README.md

 The application allows users to add tasks to a to-do list, and delete them when completed.
 The tasks are stored in a MongoDB database, so they persist across sessions.

 The front-end of the application is built with HTML, CSS, and JavaScript.
 It provides a simple and intuitive user interface for interacting with the to-do list.
+The interface now uses Bootstrap 5 for a modern, responsive layout.
+A dark mode toggle lets you switch themes without reloading the page.

 The back-end of the application is built with Node.js and Express.js.
 It provides API endpoints for creating, retrieving, and deleting tasks.